HELP!

 4) sand the epoxy/hull smooth

 5) paint the hull.
-If using our LPU 100 polyurethane you'll need at least two coats to cover the aluminum color of the aluthane.
+If using our LPU MARINE polyurethane you'll need at least two coats to cover the aluminum color of the Aluthane.

 No Sand Epoxy Surfaces